madrilene/eleventy-excellent/src/docs/open-graph.md

 This is fine as long as you only work with markdown and the font is always installed on your system, how this works with a CMS workflow remains to be seen.

+Consider that the domain is a hard coded value in `src/common/og-images.njk`.

 Let me know if you encounter any problems.